dmulholl/ark/readme.md

 # Ivy

 Ivy is a static website generator built in Python.
-It's small, elegant, and easy to use.
+It's small, simple, and surprisingly powerful.

     $ ivy --help